Skip to main content

 It is astounding to think of just how much God loves us and the depths He will go to to save us.
 In reading Kylie Kirkegaard's memoir, it is clear that God has had His hand on her life even in the midst of despair and sin.
 This memoir is a poignant reminder that He is always faithful, no matter what.
 Combining this raw testimony with what God has been teaching her from the Bible, readers will be blessed to see how a thirst for truth has led Kylie to redemption and freedom.
 It's the same thirst that she desires to impart to readers, pleading for them to turn to the source of life when plagued by the trials of this world.

-Though some of the teachings are a little unfamiliar to me, such as words of prophecy, I appreciate that there is an exhortation to test everything against the Bible.
+Although some faith practices are not applicable to me, I appreciate that there is an exhortation to test everything against the Bible.
 If there is one continual thread throughout this book, it is that we can counter any lie from the enemy with Scripture, making it imperative that we immerse ourselves in the Bible.
-Readers who enjoy reading powerful Christian testimonies will find the workings of God to be in abundance in The Devil Can Only Lie as Truth is uplifted and celebrated.
+Readers who enjoy reading powerful Christian testimonies will find the work of God to be in abundance in The Devil Can Only Lie as His truth is uplifted and celebrated.

 Book Summary